white flower on white ceramic vase

 Due Diligence Questions

-Mooresville Board of Commissioners Videos
+Mooresville Board of Commissioners Information

 Both comprehensive plans, One Mooresville and 2045 Horizon, address residential (rural) agricultural zoning.
 More so, while Iredell County indicates that the 400 acres to be annexed was to remain rural and in the County's jurisdiction, One Mooresville provides a plan under rural residential and has a focus on ONE Mooresville with unity, connectedness, redevelopment of existing areas, reducing sprawl, while considering quality of life (aka Smart Growth).
 This comprehensive plan was a "community-driven" process with "broad outreach" and "input from hundreds of residents."
 One Mooresville wants "walkable streets with sidewalks" and considers "quality of life."
 The land to be annexed for the data center is disconnected and over a mile away.
 It is an island lacking any of the One Mooresville traits.
 The project is not consistent with ONE Mooresville, nor 2045 Horizon.